 Related Article: What is Text To Pay And How Can You Leverage It For Your Business

 It’s estimated that contactless payments by mobile apps, like Google Wallet, PayPal, and Apple Pay, are expected to amount to $190 billion in transaction volume by 2021.
 If you have an online payment system that accepts these forms of payment, you increase your opportunity to reach your target audience and close a sale.

-Offering contactless payment solutions provides a safe and efficient payment solution for your customers.
+Offering contactless payment solutions provides safe and efficient payment options for your customers.
 Outside of mobile payment solutions, there are various types of contactless payments, including touch to pay credit and debit cards, Apple Pay, Android Pay, Google Pay, Fitbit Pay that can be used via smartphone or smartwatch, as well as other contact-free devices.

 A Virtual Terminal is a web-based payment application that assists your business with sending invoices, scheduling future & recurring payments, and securely save payment information for customers with recurring charges.
 Fit for businesses that primarily operate over the phone, require online invoicing, or have recurring monthly memberships virtual terminals incorporate your entire payment experience into one easy-to-use platform.

 Built into your integrated payment platform a virtual terminal allows your business to accept a variety of online payment types including debit, credit, and ACH bank payments all from your dashboard.

 eCommerce Shopping Cart